 20. Meeting people from every country in the world

 For me still one of the best things about travelling around the world is meeting people.
 Sitting behind your desk there is a chance you might meet someone during your lunch break.
 While travelling you constantly meet people.
 Waiting for busses, ordering your food in a local restaurant, at the beach, at tourist spots or on airports.
 It is more likely to connect with another traveller in a local neighbourhood somewhere in a foreign country then back home, where we are all the same.
 Interested where in the world I have been?
 See which country I have been most to?
 Read my blog: My Most Visited Countries.

 Everyone has heard of the 7 Wonders of the World but did you know that in fact there are 8 Wonders on that list?
 The Pyramids of Giza have some kind of wildcard.
 I have been to a World Wonder 8 times, but that includes 2 times to the Taj Mahal, 2 times to Macchu Pichu and 2 times to the Christ Redeemer.
 Furthermore I have been to Chitzen Itza in Mexico and the Chinese Wall.
 Left for me on the list are Petra, the Pyramids of Giza and the Colosseum.

 22. Learn how to cook

 Yeah I am not a great chef and will probably never be.
 I just don’t have the patience and I know about 100 more amazing things to do.
 Though I did my best in several cooking classes in Asia, I learned how to make dumplings in China, tried to make Vietnamese spring rolls and of course participated in a cooking class in Thailand.
-I am better in taking pictures with food in it.
-After some amazing breakfast shots?
-Hop on to my blog: '12 Reasons To Visit Bali'!
+I am better in taking pictures with food in it as you might have seen in my blog with the best breakfast images from around the word.